 In response to unfair practices of exchange offices, during which tourists were robbed, a proposal for an amendment to the Act on Foreign Exchange Activities was created in May 2018.
 The amendment comes into force on 1 April 2019.

-The exchange office can either refund the customer’s money, or to offer him a rate which was given the previous day on the CNB website and call the difference.
+The exchange office can either refund the customer’s money or offer him a rate given the previous day on the CNB website and call the difference.
 If the money changer is reluctant to return the money, the customer may demand redress from the CNB.
 Then the redemption would be possible up to six months after the transaction.

 No Double Rates Displayed, No Fees

-Often, in exchange offices, in addition to the regular exchange rate, a more advantageous VIP rate was introduced, for example for large transactions or regular clients.
+Often, in exchange offices, in addition to the regular exchange rate, a more advantageous VIP rate was introduced, for example, for large transactions or regular clients.
 That is now over.
 The amendment allows the exchange office only one exchange rate table.
-The fact that the exchange office offers better rates may be introduced in the exchange list, but the specific amount is communicated at the customer’s request.
+The exchange office offers better rates that may be introduced in the exchange list, but the specific amount is communicated at the customer’s request.

 How Did the Exchange Offices Cheat the Customers?

-The exchange rate featured various types of rates, so the client could get the impression that the exchange was advantageous, without noticing in terms on the footnote that he was not entitled to the advantageous rate.
+The exchange rate featured various rates, so the client could get the impression that the exchange was advantageous without noticing that he was not entitled to the advantageous rate described in terms at the footnote.
 He usually discovered that he paid too much after the exchange.

-Another trick was that, along with money exchange, the exchange office automatically sold overpriced maps or guides to the client as a “compulsory purchase” (writing it in small print under the exchange rate table), which the client would also find out after the exchange.
+Another trick was that, along with money exchange, the exchange office automatically sold overpriced maps or guides to the client as a “compulsory purchase” (writing it in small print under the exchange rate table).
+The client would also find out after the exchange.